- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 Go With Your Gut?

-Bärbel Winkler continues on how she relied on her gut to tell her the Brightwork article was fake news.
+Bärbel Winkler continues how she relied on her gut to tell her the Brightwork article was fake news.

 “Before I could put my gut feeling into words, Paul Hardy had already responded mentioning some of the items I had noticed as well:”